Spurs' Devonte' Graham making San Antonio home

 During many of his early days in San Antonio, Graham dealt with a nagging groin injury, which is why he didn't play in the two games at the Moody Center in Austin this past April.

-But a few weeks ago, Graham was back in Austin to train with Austin's own, Eric Ferguson, the owner and lead specialist of The Continuum Method.
+But a few weeks ago, Graham was back in Austin to train with Eric Ferguson, owner and lead specialist of The Continuum Method.

-Three years ago, Devonte' Graham, then with the Hornets, was experiencing significant knee pain.
-So, his former teammate, PJ Washington, introduced him to Eric.
+Three years ago, Graham, then with the Hornets, was experiencing significant knee pain.
+So, his former teammate, PJ Washington, introduced him to Ferguson.

-"Eric stepped in and relieved [my knee pain] within two days, two sessions really and from there on it was like 'Boom, we've got a connection,'" said Graham.
+"Eric stepped in and relieved [my knee pain] within two days, two sessions really, and from there on, it was like, 'Boom, we've got a connection,'" Graham said.

-Three years later, Graham is finally visiting Eric's home shop in North Austin.
+Three years later, Graham is finally visiting Ferguson's home shop in North Austin.

-"He's kind of like a hidden gem," Graham said when describing Eric Ferguson.
+"He's kind of like a hidden gem," Graham said when describing Ferguson.

 A glowing compliment from a player who almost opted to go under the knife to fix his knee.
-Instead, Eric advised against surgery.
+Instead, Ferguson advised against surgery.

-"He flew out to [Charlotte to] see me, and within 48 hours, I was pain free from my knee," explained Graham.
-"It was mind-blowing to me, and anytime I have any problems, [Eric] comes and within 48 hours it's pretty much gone."
+"He flew out to [Charlotte to] see me, and within 48 hours, I was pain free from my knee," Graham said.
+"It was mind-blowing to me.
+And anytime I have any problems, [Ferguson] comes, and within 48 hours, it's pretty much gone."

-Also gone, are Eric's flights to work with one of his many pro athlete clients.
-That's because, at 28, the five-year NBA veteran, who previously spent time in Charlotte and New Orleans, is hoping to solidify San Antonio as his new home.
+Also gone are Ferguson's flights to work with one of his many pro athlete clients.
+That's because, at 28, the 5-year NBA veteran who previously spent time in Charlotte and New Orleans is hoping to solidify San Antonio as his new home.

 Growth under a legendary head coach.

-"Nothing but great things to say about Coach Popovich," said Graham.
-"Coaches you hard.
-Stays on you.
-Holds you accountable.
+"Nothing but great things to say about Coach Popovich," Graham said.
+"Coaches you hard, stays on you, holds you accountable.
 And I think for a young team, that's a good thing."

-And, despite not playing in Austin last April, Graham says his brief time in the Texas capitol was a slam dunk.
+And despite not playing in Austin last April, Graham said his brief time in the Texas capital was a slam dunk.

 An environment not too unfamiliar to the former Kansas Jayhawk.